Vixtorbir/TheGoonies_NimcomVideogames/UI.md

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0018.png)

-If the user is a lot of time in the same place it will appear a notice that tells the user to go ahead.
+If the user stands still at the same height for a long time it will appear a notice that tells the user to go ahead.

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/IngameUI.jpg)